shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Undead Fortitude

 At level 7, you can syphon the energy of your undead minions.
-As an action, you may spend 2 spell points to consume the energy of one of your undead minions within your Casting Range.
+As an action, you may spend 2 spell points to consume the energy of one of your undead minions within your Cast Range.
 You gain hit points equal to that undead minion’s remaining hit points, and the undead minion collapses and shrivels into dust.

 ### Mass Exhume